7890/jack_tools/audio_rxtx/README.md

 (HH:MM:SS): time corresponding to message number
 xruns: local xrun counter
 bytes tx: expected total network traffic sum at receiver
+p: how much of the available process cycle time was used to do the work (1=100%)

 jack_audio_sender states:
 -offering audio to given host